 Many would agree the best defense is a good offense.
 In terms of burying bad press, it’s harder to rank less than flattering results on the first page of Google if it’s already jam packed with good news.
 This means implementing an extremely comprehensive web strategy including everything from popular social media profiles like Twitter and Facebook, to having a website fully optimized for SEO.

-Just like any brand, controlling your image is paramount to success.
-The front page of Google should include results to the candidate’s political website, personal website, Twitter, Facebook Page, major news articles, press releases and/or a Wikipedia entry.
+Just like any brand, controlling your image is paramount to success .
+According to the reports in an interview with Joy Hawkins, the front page of Google should include results to the candidate’s political website, personal website, Twitter, Facebook Page, major news articles, press releases and/or a Wikipedia entry.
 These strong websites can all align with the web strategy, and are fairly easy to rank.

 A politician’s profession is much like that of a judge, it encompasses a lifestyle where it’s hard to please everybody.
 Any serious political candidate has detractors, and any viable political candidate has vocal detractors.
 Unfortunately, it’s easier than ever for these detractors to find an internet soapbox where they reach the eyes and ears of millions of potential voters.
 Sometimes these detractors tell flat out lies, other times they skew the truth to serve their own agenda; but regardless of their methods, mitigating these people is key to a positive online strategy: